moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/s3/use_with_s3.md

 #### Step 3 - Configure S3cmd

-Now we will configure S3cmd for use scaleway, following a basic configuration example to use Scaleway S3 with S3cmd
+Now we will configure S3cmd for use scaleway, following a basic configuration example to use HyperScale S3 with S3cmd

 ```
 $cat ~/.s3cfg